 AS: I was forced to close my business in Russia in 2014 for personal political reasons.
 It was very challenging and difficult for such a large company with a large staff.
-We used to have our main office in Moscow, a large equipment warehouse in Lyubertsy, Moscow region (since 1997), a branch in St. Petersburg (since 1998), and a branch in Kyiv, Ukraine (from 2007 to 2011).
-So, after closing our operations in Russia, JSA continued to work as a legal entity in Latvia, where the company had its European headquarters since 2003 and which became the assignee of the brand and the legacy of the Moscow-based JSA.
+We had our main office in Moscow, a large equipment warehouse in Lyubertsy, Moscow region (since 1997), a branch in St. Petersburg (since 1998), and a branch in Kyiv, Ukraine (from 2007 to 2011).
+So, after closing our operations in Russia, JSA continued to work as a legal entity in Latvia, where the company had its European headquarters in 2003 and became the assignee of the brand and the legacy of the Moscow-based JSA.
 However, the main operating activity of the company continued in Ukraine, where during this time, we have gained many business partners and customers.
 Based on my experience, I can say that I understand how difficult it is for global brands and companies to close their businesses in Russia because of the sanctions and their position regarding the actions of the Kremlin regime in Ukraine.

 GA: Immediately after Russian aggression against Ukraine, JSA took a very strong and open position of condemning the war, condemning the atrocities of Russian forces and showing unprecedented support to the Ukrainian people.
 What actions have you been initiating personally, and what JSA as a company has been doing to support Ukraine?

 AS: Yes, immediately after the start of the war, we made an open statement against Russia’s military aggression in Ukraine.
 We immediately outlined the position that we would not hide behind a blanket of “purely business and no politics”.
 The following days showed that almost all clients and partners supported us in this aspect.
 I was especially pleased with the personal position of our friends – the owners of the Layher and SIXTY82 factories, who personally wrote me words of support.
-By the way, on the Layher website, Russia has been removed from the lists of countries where their products are sold.
+By the way, on the Layher website, Russia has been removed from the list of countries where their products are sold.

-As a citizen of Ukraine (since 2014) myself, and my employees cooperated with the Ukrainian diaspora in Latvia even before February 24.
+As a citizen of Ukraine (since 2014), me, and my employees cooperated with the Ukrainian diaspora in Latvia even before February 24.
 In particular, we are members of the Confederation of Ukrainians in Latvia VICHE.
 JSA also cooperates with the Ukrainian Embassy in Latvia.
 Therefore, immediately after the start of the war, we were included as volunteers in various forms of assistance with the Embassy and the Confederation “VICHE”.
 Our work includes sending humanitarian cargo to Ukraine on cars (minivans) to the border and picking up refugees on the way back, as well as participating in anti-war actions in Latvia (mainly in Riga), supporting charity concerts, and much more.

 In the course of JSA’s professional activities, we installed two iconic structures on the square directly opposite the Russian embassy, the country of the aggressor.
 The first structure – a cube of aluminum trusses with anti-war banners was made at the expense of the company and was installed by us on February 25, the day after the start of the war.
 The second – a small stand of Layher elements and banners about the Russian army of marauders and murderers, was installed by the JSA on April 12th.
 In agreement with the Riga City Hall, the constructions will stand until the end of the war/victory of Ukraine.